MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ---
 title: Use a Jupyter Notebook to analyze data in Azure Data Explorer
-description: This topic shows you how to analyze data in Azure Data Explorer using a Jupyter Notebook and the Kqlmagic extension.
+description: This topic shows you how to analyze data in Azure Data Explorer using a Jupyter Notebook and the kqlmagic extension.
 author: orspod
 ms.author: orspodek
 ms.reviewer: mblythe